uic-cs425/assignment-2/README.md

 #### Task 1
 Create a configuration panel with the following components:
 1) A [dropdown](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/option) menu with values *perspective* and *orthographic*.
 Changing the selected option should change the projection type (see Task 5).
+2) One [slider](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range) with value between 0 and 360.
+This slider should change the light direction around the centerpoint of the model (see Task 4).
-2) A [checkbox input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox) element responsible for toggling the display of the shadow map texture.
+3) A [checkbox input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox) element responsible for toggling the display of the shadow map texture.
-3) A file [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) element responsible for loading a JSON file (see Task 2).
+4) A file [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) element responsible for loading a JSON file (see Task 2).

 #### Task 2
 In order to handle layers, you should implement the `init` and `draw` functions in the `Layer` class.
 Two important notes: 1) there is only one layer class (for both flat surfaces and buildings); you should then handle this appropriately; 2) you should create both a `LayerProgram` as well as a `ShadowMapProgram`; and you should use one or the other depending if it is the first or second pass of the shadow map technique.